filipvabrousek/JS-Algorithms/1 - SIMPLE-NET.md

         });
   }

-/* calls forward in neurons class and add bias
- (2) [Layer, Layer] -> a...
+/* calls forward in neurons class, add bias add bias and pass the result into reduce (2) [Layer, Layer] -> a...
 Layer {neurons: Array(3)} b...
-(1) */
-  forward(inputs) {
+(1) */ forward(inputs) {
     return this.layers.reduce((inp, lr) => lr.forward([1].concat(inp)), inputs); // concat to add bias a is Lr. {neurons: Array(3)}, b: ...(1)   [1].concat add bias
   }

-/* reverse layers, call backward in each layer and each neuron error - we get it from "learn()" - difference between desired output and our output */
+/* reverse layers, call backward in each layer and each neuron and pass the result into "reduce" error - we get it from "learn()" - difference between desired output and our output */
     backward(errors) {
     this.layers.reverse().reduce((error, layer) => layer.backward(error), errors);